Getting started

 face: { v: number; a: number };

-/** Selected emotion words, each carrying its lexicon VAD coordinates. */
+/** Selected emotion words; each optionally carries its lexicon VAD coordinates. */

 labels: EmotionLabel[];